Knowledge Graph Generation

 )The system will use your CRM schema to understand that Jane Smith should be a "Contact", Acme Corp should be a "Company", etc.

-Auto Mode with Simple Schema Mode
+Auto Mode with Schema Reference

 response = client.memory.add(